top of page

 Journal Your Thoughts: Keep a procrastination journal.
 Write down your thoughts and feelings when procrastinating.
 This helps identify patterns and underlying emotions.

-Mindfulness and Meditation: These practices can help you become more aware of your thoughts and feelings.
+Mindfulness and Meditation: Practicing mindfulness and meditation can increase your awareness of your thoughts and emotions.
 Being in the present moment can curb procrastination.

 Identify Negative Self-talk: Are you telling yourself you can't do it?
 Replace negative self-talk with positive affirmations and encouragement.